 I thought of the cucumber basil margarita on my way home from work.
 A simple margarita with fresh muddled basil and cucumber.
-Basil and cucumber in any cocktail is very crisp and refreshing.
+Basil and cucumber in any cocktail is very crisp, earthy and refreshing.
 I don’t know exactly what it is but it’s the perfect summer pairing.
 I’ve tried it once before in my cucumber, gin, and elderflower martini.

-I think my love of tequila is taking over my blog (this is my 4th margarita recipe), but this is too refreshing not to share.
-I make all my margaritas with simple syrup and lime juice.
+I think my love of tequila is taking over my blog (this is my 4th margarita recipe), but this is too unique and refreshing not to share.
+I make all my margaritas with simple syrup and fresh lime juice.
 It makes for a cleaner and less artificial tasting margarita.
 I think that’s how you can get away with adding the fresh cucumbers and basil without losing the subtle flavor in sugary margarita mix.

 - 2 ounces silver tequila